Professor and Author — Gender Justice

 Also as an undergraduate, I had the opportunity to travel to Indiana for a small conference designed exclusively for students in my field.
 That conference was my first experience of formal, academic collaboration and exchange outside the classroom, and I was hooked.
 In many ways, the conversations we shared at that conference were not so different than the ones I’d known in the college dorms since freshman year (where we’d stay up all night debating free will, or the territorial claims of the Israelis and Palestinians or the power dynamics between a sexual harasser and his interns in the Oval Office), but I realized then that choosing life as a scholar would guarantee me unlimited opportunities to continue those discussions throughout my career.
 At that conference, I was also mentored by a smart feminist scholar who remains a friend and colleague today.
 She exemplified the “life of the mind,” so engaged was she with her research projects.

-CES: What do you like most about your work?
+CES: What do you like most about your work as a faculty member at the University of Maryland?

 KM: I love the freedom that I have as a professor.
 Although my weekly schedule fills up with classes, meetings, and office hours, I still exercise considerably more latitude over how I spend my days than other young professionals do.
 The flip side of such freedom, however, is that life as a teacher-scholar demands limitless self-discipline.
 Although my students clamor for me to help them with papers, write recommendation letters, and return grades quickly, no one dictates my research schedule.
 All responsibility for generating articles and books is mine.
 Thus, although university faculty have fairly flexible schedules, we still work incredibly long hours, whether we teach at community colleges, teaching-oriented universities, or research-oriented universities.
 There is no way around it: there are always papers that need to be graded, pages that need to be written, and citations that need to be checked.